 If your teen has Oppositional Defiant Disorder, or ODD, life can be a never-ending power struggle.
 While it’s normal to have an increase in conflicts with parents during adolescence, teens with ODD are constantly irritable, sarcastic, or aggressive (either verbally or physically).
-They could be often shrugging off rules and using obscenities or curse words.
-You may feel like they’re deliberately trying to upset you with their extremely hurtful remarks, and that they’re seeking revenge when they perceive you’ve done something wrong to them.
+They may frequently shrug off rules and use obscenities or curse words.
+You may feel like they deliberately try to upset you with their extremely hurtful remarks, and that they’re seeking revenge when they perceive you’ve done something wrong to them.

-And this behavior isn’t exclusive to just parents; rather any authority figure they feel challenged by.
+And this behavior isn’t exclusive to just parents: they’ll act this way toward any authority figure they feel challenged by.
 At school, this behavior can cause fights with their peers and punishments by their teachers.
 Teens with Oppositional Defiant Disorder are easily angered and become resentful and explosive when things don’t go their way.

-If you’ve done any research to find help for your adolescent with ODD, you might have found that a combination of medication, parent training, CBT and Dialectical Behavior Therapy can all treat the condition.
+If you’ve done any research to find help for your adolescent with ODD, you might have found that a combination of medication, parent training, Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) can all treat the condition.

 Let’s focus on DBT for now: how exactly does DBT work for adolescents with Oppositional Defiant Disorder?